franciscorichter/NNemesis_build/README.md

-# NNemesis_Builder
+# NNemesis_Build

-NNemesis_Builder is a specialized R package for constructing and optimizing Neural Networks.
+NNemesis_Build is a specialized R package for constructing and optimizing Neural Networks.
 It is an offspring of the original NNemesis package, focusing on the creation, training, and fine-tuning of neural networks.
 The package is designed to simplify the process of building complex neural network models and help users overcome their data science challenges.

 ## Features